 Thereafter you will be expected to conclude a missive.
 If you have not concluded missives by the required deadline, your reservation will expire.
 On conclusion of missives, a further payment will be required (see Concluding a Missive below).

 During the time between reservation and final settlement, your home will be withdrawn from sale and it will not be subject to any price increases.
-The reservation fee, and the payment made when missive are completed forms part of the deposit on your new home.
-This will then be deducted from the purchase price upon completion.
+The reservation fee, and the payment made when missives are completed forms part of the deposit on your new home.
+This will then be deducted from the purchase price upon settlement.

-If you decide to cancel your purchase, our sales advisers are there to explain your cancellation rights to you and help you with the whole process.
+If you decide to cancel your purchase, our sales advisors are there to explain your cancellation rights to you and help you with the whole process.

 Finding a solicitor

 Your solicitor is the person responsible for the conveyancing process.
 Their job is to take care of the legal aspects of your new property.
 These include:

 • checking the legal title to the property and carrying out legal searches

 • collecting and transferring funds during the sale